Ishitajindal1310/Kata-Library-Management-System/README.md

 # Kata Library Management System 📚

 > The Kata Library Management System is a simple Java console application designed to help manage a library’s book inventory and users.
-The system allows administrators and users to interact with the library resources through a command-line interface.
+The system allows users to interact with the library resources through a command-line interface.

 ## ✨Features